kjellwinblad/c_reusable_data_structures/README.md

 ### Hash Bag (`hashbag.h`)

-See `test_harhbag.c` for how to use hash bags.
+See `test_hashbag.c` for how to use hash bags.
 The same data structure can be used for hash maps and hash sets with some creativity.